cygerts/paper_notes/README.md

 #### 2020:
 - Overinterpretation reveals image classification model pathologies, Carter et. al, [[arXiv](https://arxiv.org/pdf/2003.08907.pdf)].
 They remove 95% of the pixels from CIFAR-10 and ImageNet images without significantly changing accuracy of the classifier.
 What is more the remaining 5% pixels concentrate on the background and are nonsensical to humans, which looks like shortcut to solve the benchmark.
-- What’s Hidden in a Randomly Weighted Neural Network?, Ramanujan et. al, [[arXiv](https://arxiv.org/pdf/1911.13299.pdf)].
+- What’s Hidden in a Randomly WeighteCRITICALd Neural Network?, Ramanujan et. al, [[arXiv](https://arxiv.org/pdf/1911.13299.pdf)].
 Sufficiently big randomly initialized! neural networks contains a subnetwork that achieves competitive accuracy.
 "In short, we validate the unreasonable effectiveness of randomly weighted neural networks for image recognition."
 - High-frequency Component Helps Explain the Generalization of Convolutional Neural Networks, Wang et. al, [[arXiv](https://arxiv.org/pdf/1905.13545.pdf)]
+- Analyzing Reinforcement Learning Benchmarks with Random Weight Guessing, Oller et. al, 2020, [[arXiv](https://arxiv.org/pdf/2004.07707.pdf)] Assesing difficulty of RL-tasks by creating simple controllers, randomly initializing weights and measuring the (surprisingly high?) success rate (no training).

 #### 2019:
 - The lottery ticket hypothesis: finding sparse, trainable neural networks, Frankle & Carbin, ICLR 2019, [[arXiv](https://arxiv.org/pdf/1803.03635.pdf)][[code](https://github.com/google-research/lottery-ticket-hypothesis)].
 For simple classification problems after network traning we can remove around 90% of neurons and still get very similar accuracy, the neurons that were not removed won "lottery ticket" - their randomly initialized weights made the traning particularly effective.